Graduate Research Office Leadership Team

 Professor Sharon Ricardo

-As Academic Director, Graduate Research, Professor Sharon Ricardo works alongside the Vice-Provost (Faculty and Graduate Affairs) to make decisions and provide guidance on a range of complex academic matters related to graduate research.
+As Academic Director, Graduate Research, Professor Sharon Ricardo works alongside the Pro Vice-Chancellor (Research Training) to make decisions and provide guidance on a range of complex academic matters related to graduate research.
 She is also actively involved in the promotion and education of science to the broader community by engaging with secondary school students, patient groups and philanthropic societies.

 Professor Sharon Ricardo completed her PhD at the University of Melbourne in 1994 pursuing post-doctoral studies at Pennsylvania State University in the Division of Nephrology (1994-2000).
 She is currently a Research Group Leader in the Monash Biomedical Discovery Institute at Monash University.
 As head of the Kidney Regeneration and Stem Cell Laboratory her lab is producing high-impact research aimed at developing new stem cell-based therapies in combination with repair and growth factors that may offer alternatives to renal replacement.
 Her discoveries resulting in >100 publications that have been cited >6,000 times, have led to the first induced pluripotent stem cell lines from human kidneys and translational research evidenced by seven granted international patents.